If you’re an extroverted introvert, you don’t have the energy to maintain a large social network, but you do find relationships deeply fulfilling.

-The thing to understand about introversion is that it is not an all-or-nothing trait.
-Even Carl Jung, the famous psychiatrist who introduced the concept of introversion/extroversion, said there is no such thing as a “pure” introvert or extrovert.
-Really, we all act introverted at times and extroverted at other times, depending on the circumstances, our goals, and our energy levels.
+Understanding introversion is key.
+As I explain in my book, The Secret Lives of Introverts, it’s not an all-or-nothing trait.
+Even Carl Jung, the renowned psychiatrist who introduced the concepts of introversion and extroversion, said there’s no such thing as a “pure” introvert or extrovert.
+We all show introverted and extroverted behaviors at different times, influenced by our circumstances, goals, and energy levels.

-If you think of yourself as an extroverted introvert, it probably means you’re an introvert at heart — but you may be more outgoing than other introverts because your personality falls closer to the middle of the spectrum.
+If you consider yourself an extroverted introvert, it means you’re more outgoing than typical introverts, indicating that your personality is nearer to the center of the spectrum.

 Are you an extroverted introvert?
-If so, you’ll recognize yourself in these 10 signs.
+If so, you might recognize yourself in these signs.

 1. Your energy level is closely tied to your environment.

-You’re sensitive to your surroundings.
-To you, it matters how your environment looks, what kind of music is playing, how many people are present, the noise level, etc..
-The ambiance of a place can either energize or drain you, depending on whether it fits your preferences.
-A loud rock concert in a crowded stadium might be overwhelming, but an up-close-and-personal acoustic set at your favorite club is soothing.
+You are sensitive to your surroundings.
+The vibe of a place, the type of music playing, the number of people present, and the noise level all matter to you.
+The ambiance of a location can either energize or drain you, depending on whether it fits with your preferences.
+For example, a loud rock concert in a crowded stadium might be overwhelming, but an intimate acoustic set at your favorite club could be soothing.

-2. You find people to be both intriguing and exhausting.
+2. You find people both intriguing and exhausting.

-People watching?
-Yes.
+People-watching?
+Absolutely.
 Meeting new people and hearing their life stories?
 Fascinating.
-Spending almost every night hanging out with friends?
-Not a chance.
-Outgoing introverts enjoy meeting new people but can only endure so much socializing.
-After a busy weekend or a long day at work, you may feel the need to disappear and recharge by spending time alone or with just one other person.
+But spending several nights in a row hanging out with friends?
+Unlikely.
+Extroverted introverts enjoy meeting new people but have a limited tolerance for extensive socializing.
+After a busy weekend or a long day at work, you may feel the need to retreat and recharge by spending time alone or with just one other person.

-3. Certain people and interactions drain you while others recharge you.
+3. Certain people and interactions drain you, while others energize you.

-You have a few friends who you could hang out with for practically forever.
-It seems like you never run out of things to talk about.
+There are a few people in your life with whom you could spend endless hours.
+With these friends, you never seem to run out of things to talk about.
 Being with them is easy.
-You actually feel better after spending time with them, not drained — and you act pretty outgoing around them.
-Other people tire or bore you quickly and you need to get away fast.
-For you, being alone is better than settling for second-rate company.
+In fact, you often feel more energized after spending time with them, not drained — and you act pretty outgoing around them.
+On the other hand, some people quickly tire or bore you, and you need to get away fast.
+Although extroverted introverts enjoy socializing, they’d rather be alone than settle for unfulfilling company.

 4. You can be charming but also deeply introspective and reflective.

-You can make small talk when it’s expected of you, like at your child’s parent-teacher conference or when meeting a new coworker.
+You’re good at making small talk when necessary, like at your child’s parent-teacher conference or when meeting a new coworker.
 You also know that small talk can lead to deeper, more authentic conversation.
-People tend to feel comfortable around you, because you read others well, and you also have a knack for getting others talking and opening up about themselves.
-When you’re out with friends, you might be the person in the group who makes sure that everyone’s having a good time.
-However, most people don’t realize how “in your head” you really are.
-Although you appear social and lighthearted, your mind is always running behind the scenes.
+People tend to feel comfortable around you because you’re good at reading others and have a talent for encouraging them to talk and open up about themselves.
+When out with friends, you find yourself making sure that everyone is having a good time.

-5. When you feel rested and recharged, you reach out to others.
+5. When you feel rested and recharged, you’re the one who reaches out to others.

-You’re often the one who organizes social events for others.
-Playing the host is ideal for the extroverted introvert because it allows you to spend time with people — but on your own terms.
-However, when you run out of energy, you’re out, and like a true introvert, all you want to do is hibernate at home.
+You often find yourself organizing social events.
+Playing the host is ideal for an extroverted introvert, because it allows you to socialize on your own terms.
+However, once your energy is depleted, you’re done.
+Much like a true introvert, all you crave is to hibernate at home.

 6. You need time to warm up in social situations.

-Your first impression often belies your real personality.
-At first, you come across as quiet and reserved.
-But once you feel comfortable around the person, you have no trouble chatting.
-No, you won’t spill your entire life story or divulge your insecurities to someone you’ve just met, but you will reveal intimate details once trust has built up.
-The better someone gets to know you, the more “extroverted” you seem.
+Sometimes your initial impression masks your true personality.
+At first, you might appear quiet and reserved.
+However, once you feel comfortable around someone, you have no trouble chatting.
+No, you probably won’t divulge your entire life story or deepest insecurities to a new acquaintance, but you will gradually reveal more details as trust develops.
+The better someone gets to know you, the more extroverted you seem to become.